LadyAleena/site/files/lib/Random/readme.md

 ## General randomness

 * [Random::Alpha](Alpha.pm) selects random letters of the English alphabet.
+It also depends on [Util::Data](../Util/Data.pm).
+It needs the [alpha data files](../../data/Random/Alpha) to run.
 * [Random::Descriptor](Descriptor.pm) selects a random descriptor.
 * [Random::Dragon](Dragon.pm) selects random dragons from the DreamWorks Dragons, *Harry Potter*, *Pern*, and *Xanth* series and dragons from *Advanced Dungeons & Dragons*, 2nd Edition.
-It also depends on Random::Color, Random::Xanth::Dragon, and Random::RPG::Monster.
+It also depends on Random::Color, Random::Xanth::Dragon, Random::RPG::Monster, and Util::Data.
 It needs the [dragon data files](../../data/Random/Dragons) to run.
 * [Random::Food](Food.pm) selects either a random food or drink.
-It also depends on [Fancy::Map](../Fancy/Map.pm).
+It also depends on [Fancy::Map](../Fancy/Map.pm) and Util::Data.
+It needs the [food data files](../../data/Random/Food) to run.
 * [Random::GemMetalJewelry](GemMetalJewelry.pm) selects random gems, metals, and jewelry.
 It also depends on [Fancy::Join::Grammatical](../Fancy/Join/Grammatical.pm) and [Lingua::EN::Inflect](https://metacpan.org/pod/Lingua::EN::Inflect).
 * [*Random::Government*](Government.pm) selects a random government type.
 * [*Random::Insanity*](Insanity.pm) selects a random mental disorder.
 It is used in the [character mutation generator](../RPG/CharacterMutation.pm).